visit-dav/visit/src/doc/dev_manual/SoftwareReliabilityEngineering.rst

   * Answering a question or referring a user to documentation.
   * Diagnosing the issue.
-  * Developing a work-around for users.
+  * Developing a workaround for users.
   * Developing a reproducer for developers.

     * This may include any relevant user data files as well as approval, where